 Marshalls Tabletop Fire Pit Explosion Led to Skin Grafts, Lawsuit

-A Washington state couple says they were following the manufacturer’s instructions on relighting a Marshalls tabletop fire pit when a bottle of fuel exploded, covering both of them with flaming liquid, resulting in severe burn injuries and permanent disfigurement.
+A Washington state couple indicates in a recently filed lawsuit that they were following the manufacturer’s instructions on relighting a Marshalls tabletop fire pit when the bottle of fuel exploded, covering both of them with flaming liquid, which resulted in severe burn injuries and permanent disfigurement.

-Michael and Diana Molloy filed a complaint (PDF) against The TJX Companies Inc., which does business as Marshalls, on September 29, in the U.S. District Court for the Western District of Washington, indicating that the fire pit was defectively designed, and seeking damages for their injuries.
+Michael and Diana Molloy brought the complaint (PDF) against The TJX Companies Inc., which does business as Marshalls, on September 29, in the U.S. District Court for the Western District of Washington, indicating that the Marshalls fire pit was defectively designed, and seeking damages for their injuries.

 Portable tabletop fire pits have become increasingly popular in recent years and are intended to create decorative flames for ambiance on patios, decks or indoor spaces.
 The fire pits feature a central fuel reservoir that burns liquid fuels such as ethanol or alcohol-based gels.
 Their compact size and sleek designs have made them a trendy alternative to full-sized fire pits